7 Ways to Incorporate Mindfulness into Your Workday

 Monitor your firm’s mindfulness.
 Perhaps more so than any other initiative you may put in place, you (or someone you delegate) need to monitor the mindfulness practices you introduce to make sure they are a good fit for your team and that they are serving a positive purpose.
 Be sure to consider how you can make your firm’s mindfulness practices even more meaningful.

-The tips above can help you incorporate mindfulness as a practice in your firm and keep the flow going, so to speak.
+The tips above can help you incorporate mindfulness in your firm and keep the flow going, so to speak.
 By managing your firm with mindfulness, you’ll support a more balanced work environment, improve the energy and focus of your team, and show your employees that their personal well-being is just as important as their professional contributions.